Let's start with Audio Soundbites 14 and go in order from there.

 I was collecting 40% more from the lower income tax than from the higher income tax.

-There is a liberal democratic assumption that if you raise taxes, you raise money.
+There is a liberal Democratic assumption that if you raise taxes, you raise money.

-We should put more money into infrastructure.
+We should put more money into our infrastructure.

 We should have a good program for doing it.

-But the knee-jerk liberal democratic reaction, raise taxes to get money, very often is a very big mistake.
+But the knee-jerk, liberal, Democratic reaction, raise taxes to get money, very often is a very big mistake.

 All right, right on, right on, right on, right on.

-I'm not sure sure that these guys like Yepsen uh actually think they're going to raise more money.
+I think the thing about Governor Rudy, Mayor Giuliani, talking to David Yepson, I'm not so sure that these guys like Yepson actually think they're going to raise more money.

 I think they're into punishment.